devoncats/portfolio/README.md

 </center>

-## TL;DR
+## TL:DR

-You can fork this repo to modify and make changes of your own.
-Please give me proper credit by linking back to [Soumyajit4419](https://github.com/soumyajit4419/Portfolio).
-Thanks!
+This is the repository for my portfolio that you can findd at this [link](https://devoncats.dev).
+You can fork, clone and copy from this project to use it as you like 💖.

 ## Built With

-My personal portfolio <a href="https://soumyajit.vercel.app/" target="_blank">soumyajit.tech</a> which features some of my github projects as well as my resume and technical skills.<br/>
+My portfolio highlights the projects I've completed in programming.
+Explore all the project repositories on my GitHub for a comprehensive view of my work.

-This project was built using these technologies.
+This project was built using these technologies:

-- React.js
-- Node.js
-- Express.js
+- Astro
-- CSS3
+- Tailwind
-- VsCode
+- React
-- Vercel
+- Typescript

 ## Features

-**📖 Multi-Page Layout**

-**🎨 Styled with React-Bootstrap and Css with easy to customize colors**
+**🎨 Styled with tailwind**

 **📱 Fully Responsive**